openharmony/docs/en/application-dev/application-models/application-context-stage.md

   >
   > To obtain the context of another application:
   >
   > - Request the **ohos.permission.GET_BUNDLE_INFO_PRIVILEGED** permission.
-For details, see [Applying for Application Permissions](../security/AccessToken/determine-application-mode.md#applying-for-permissions-for-system-basic-applications).
+For details, see [Requesting Permissions for system_basic Applications](../security/AccessToken/determine-application-mode.md#requesting-permissions-for-system_basic-applications).
   >
   > - This is a system API and cannot be called by third-party applications.